 In order to avoid the burdensome regime of SARLs formed under current DRC law, most companies in the DRC were incorporated as a société privée à responsabilité limitée (or SPRL) notwithstanding that the SPRL was initially intended for privately held or closed companies (such as family-owned businesses).
 As a result of the OHADA Treaty, DRC companies will be required to bring their constitutional documents (statutes) in line with the rules governing the relevant corresponding OHADA type of company.
-This implies that a company established as a SPRL may opt for the OHADA SARL form, which is the most similar.
+This implies that a company established as a SPRL may opt for the OHADA SARL form, which is the most similar OHADA form.
 However, it may be advisable for certain businesses that are incorporated "by default" as SPRLs to convert to an OHADA SA (the typical open capital company), which is in practice likely to be the most suitable form in which to conduct their business.

-Sociétés Anonymes ("SA") is a new form of company.
+Sociétés Anonymes (SAs) is a new form of company.
 It presents a significant improvement for investors.
-With the sole requirement that the SA be represented by a chairman, the Reformed Uniform Act on companies allows the shareholders to organise their governance as they see fit, and therefore to tailor the SA's articles of association to their precise needs such as the structure of governance bodies, the rules applying to such bodies and the powers of the shareholders.

-SA must have a Chairman (Président), which may be a corporate entity (represented by an individual) or an individual, vested with full powers of management.
-Such powers may be restricted by the articles of association, but as in an SA, such restrictions are not binding on third parties.

-The articles of association may also determine alternative forms of management, such as a board, committees, general manager or deputy general manager, although in all cases the Chairman remains the legal representative with full powers to bind the company, notwithstanding any other provisions in the articles of association.
+With the sole requirement that the SAS be represented by a chairman, the Reformed Uniform Act on companies allows the shareholders to organise their governance as they see fit, and therefore to tailor the SA's Articles of Association to their precise needs such as the structure of governance bodies, the rules applying to such bodies and the powers of the shareholders.
+SAs must have a Chairman (Président), which may be a corporate entity (represented by an individual) or an individual, vested with full powers of management.
+Such powers may be restricted by the Articles of Association, but as in a SA, such restrictions are not binding on third parties.
+The Articles of Association may also determine alternative forms of management, such as a board, committees, general manager or deputy general manager, although in all cases the Chairman remains the legal representative with full powers to bind the company, notwithstanding any other provisions in the Articles of Association.